Simulated Rotation Measure Sky from Primordial Magnetic Fields: Summary and conclusions

 \end{itemize}

-This study has shown that there are potentially detectable signatures of PMFs on the mean $\mathrm{RM_{IGM}}$ autocorrelation function; contrary to RM-rms whose redshift evolution trends have degeneracies with respect to coherence scales of small-scale ($\lambda_B \sim$ $\cMpch$) PMFs, mean RM can be used to constrain the structure of the magnetic field.
-Even though constant-strength field, such as our uniform case, might be an unrealistic PMF model \citep[see, however,][]{Mukohyama2016}, it illustrates what to expect for future all-sky surveys for PMFs with very large ($\gg \rm 100 ~ Mpc$) correlation lengths; our results also require rethinking of $\mathrm{RM_{Gal}}$ modelling method which currently removes extragalactic signals on large scales.
-We anticipate that, for example, if the future $\mathrm{RM_{IGM}}$ all-sky maps (with an updated modelling method of $\mathrm{RM_{Gal}}$) obtained for a certain redshift depth lack correlations visible for our uniform model, then this will constrain the PMF coherence scale to be much less than the distance until the analysed redshift depth.
+This study has shown that there are potentially detectable signatures of PMFs on the mean $\mathrm{RM_{IGM}}$ autocorrelation function; contrary to RM-rms, whose redshift evolution trends have degeneracies with respect to coherence scales of small-scale ($\lambda_B \sim$ $\cMpch$) PMFs, mean RM can be used to constrain the structure of the magnetic field.
+Even though a constant-strength field, such as our uniform case, might be an unrealistic PMF model \citep[see, however,][]{Mukohyama2016}, it illustrates what to expect for future all-sky surveys for PMFs with very large ($\gg \rm 100 ~ Mpc$) correlation lengths; our results also require a rethinking of the $\mathrm{RM_{Gal}}$ modelling method, which currently removes extragalactic signals on large scales.
+We anticipate that, for example, if the future $\mathrm{RM_{IGM}}$ all-sky maps (with an updated modelling method of $\mathrm{RM_{Gal}}$) obtained for a certain redshift depth lack correlations visible for our uniform model, then this will constrain the PMF coherence scale to be much less than the distance to the analysed redshift depth.
 Then one might need to analyse the RRM data within small FOVs to understand which structure of the PMF produces observations best.
-Thus, future all-sky surveys and deep surveys might be able to detect signatures of large- and small-scale correlated PMFs, respectively.
+Therefore, future all-sky surveys and deep surveys might be able to detect the signatures of large- and small-scale correlated PMFs, respectively.
+For future all-sky surveys, with larger RM-grid densities, it might also be possible to expand the RM data with spherical harmonics (similar to what has been done e.g. for CMB birefringence studies; \citealt{KosowskyLoeb1996,ScannapiecoFerreira_1997,HarariZaldarriaga_1997,Scoccolaetal_2004,Kosowsky:2004zh}) and, together with larger simulations, search for the PMF-structure imprints.

 \begin{appendix}